sergeykhbr/riscv_vhdl/README.md

 ------------|:-------:|:------------------------------
 Cortext-R5  | 1.22    | This is **dual-issue** processor capable to execute a pair of instructions per<br> one clock.
 It's a very good but quite expensive CPU.
 LEON3       | 1.5     | CPI information from [here](https://www.gaisler.com/index.php/products/simulators/tsim).
-River       | 2.5     | Free-to-use and highly customizable CPU but, I suppose,<br> there's a lot of things could be improved.
+River       | 2.5     | Free-to-use and highly customizable CPU.
+This result achieved without I/D-caches implementation.
+By this reason the control/data paths everytime compete for the access to system bus that generates big number of wait states in CPU pipeline.
 Cortex-M3   | soon    | RTL is under development.

    **Since the tag 'v7.0' RIVER CPU is the main processor in the system and all issues